graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 ```

-### 2.3.
-Compile Go to WebAssembly
+### 2.3 Compile Go to WebAssembly

 To compile Go to WebAssembly, choose between the official Go compiler or TinyGo.
 Compared with the Go compiler, TinyGo produces significantly smaller Wasm modules with faster startup, which is often preferred in embedding scenarios like this.
-For the Go code from 2.2., for example, Go produces a 2.4MB Wasm module vs. 602KB produced by TinyGo.
+For example, Go produced a 2.4MB Wasm module from the Go code in step 2.2 whereas TinyGo produced a 602KB module.

-#### 2.3.1 Use the Go Compiler
+#### Use the Go Compiler

-To compile Go code to WebAssembly using the official Go compiler, ensure that the `go` compiler is installed on your system and that the `GOROOT` environment variable is set (e.g., via `export GOROOT=$(go env GOROOT)`).
+To compile Go code to WebAssembly using the official Go compiler, ensure that the `go` compiler is installed on your system and that the `GOROOT` environment variable is set (for example via `export GOROOT=$(go env GOROOT)`).
 Use the `exec-maven-plugin` to invoke `go` as part of the `generate-resources` Maven phase:

 ```xml